na-na-hi/renget/archive/BulkGuide.md

 Ability: Pure Power
 A harsh and haughty, yet competitive and driven Meditite who is an Aura Sensor.
 She has a remarkable sensing range for someone as inexperienced and unskilled as herself, but she has trouble discerning the subtleties of aura, such as colors beyond a Pokemon's primary one, and the movement of it through their bodies.
 She had a desire to focus on her aura mastery and skill in fighting full-time, but due to needing to pay her bills, she was shackled with caravan guard duty, a job she hated.
 She only quit and moved to the bounty hunting business at Makuhita's urging, and is taking quickly to it.

 Her relationship with Makuhita started as being tense, bordering on outright antagonistic, due to how their personalities conflicted.
 She saw him as a boorish, oafish dolt who almost ate her out of house and home and regarded his attempts at concealing his origin with suspicion, but she is slowly warming up to him.
-Even if he annoys her sometimes, she is able to recognize Makuhita's faithfulness as an ally, and even though she doesn't want to admit it, has a small degree of respect for him.

-She has a very low opinion of outlaws and criminals, deeming them all to be parasites who refuse to work or provide for themselves.
-Her fighting style is a skilled mixture of both psychic and physical combat, but she relies on avoiding hits, rather than tanking them.
-She has a habit of underestimating her opponents which cost her an eye against the first outlaw she helped turn in, and nearly resulted in her death.
+Even if he still annoys her sometimes, she considers him the first friend she's ever had, and is unsure why he puts up with her behavior.

+Due to being a Sensor at birth, she grew up with a sense of pride and superiority to others around her.
+However, due to the realities of adult life, she had to take caravan work to make ends meet, and there, her pride morphed into arrogance.
+It's only due to Makuhita that it's slowly beginning to melt away, but a part of her doesn't want to leave it behind - her arrogance was her shield against the world around her, and without it, she'd feel defenseless.

+Her fighting style is a skilled mixture of both psychic and physical combat.
 She can dish out tons of damage, but she can't take it in return.

 Moveset:
 Brick Break